 Rugby teams are made up of talented athletes who understand their strength exists in their ability to unite and work together.
 It may not look like it on the field, but rugby teams are astonishingly organized.
 Each position has a specific purpose and role on the pitch.
 Every player knows exactly what is expected of them…every play…every time.
 There are no “all stars” or “show off’s” in rugby.
 Everyone is fighting together for the same goal.
 When one player goes down, she is backed by players who ruck over her to protect both her and the ball.
 All fifteen players have to work as a cohesive and synchronized unit if they want to win.

 Off the field, this lesson taught me to recognize how my personal success was largely dependent upon the successes of my clients, partners, colleagues, and employees.
-Supporting one another and working together to bring out the best in each other was what defined our success.
+Supporting one another and working together to bring out the best in each other was what defined our success and is the core of what I practice today.

 Lesson #5- Resilience Is the Result of Perseverance